Connie Britton Makes Her 9-1-1 Return in Season 3 Finale Teaser

 Deprecated function: The each() function is deprecated.
 This message will be suppressed on further calls in _menu_load_objects() (line 579 of /mnt/target03/362662/www.americansuperstarmag.com/web/content/includes/menu.inc).

-It looks like Buck (Oliver Stark) really might get some answers after all.
-Fox announced on Monday that Connie Britton will return to her role as Abigail Clark for 9-1-1's two-part Season 3 finale event airing Monday, May 4 and Monday, May 11 at 8/7c on Fox.
+Look who's coming back to help bring even more excitement to the end 9-1-1 Season 3!
+Fox announced on Monday night that Connie Britton will return to her role as Abigail Clark for the show's two-part finale, airing Monday, May 4 and Monday, May 11 at 8/7c on Fox.